 I love fabric.
-I also adore sewing.
-I combine clays, paints, and other mediums with needle, thread and cloth to create whimsical characters in fine form.
+I combine clay, paint, and other mediums with needle, thread and cloth to create whimsical characters in fine form.
 I've made up a few really intriguing techniques over the years, and share them on my blog.
 A few of my dolls have been published in magazines including Art Doll Quarterly, Soft Dolls and Animals, and books by leading cloth doll artist/authors Patti Culea and Li Hertzi.
 I have a few instructional patterns for sale, and I dream of authoring a "serious" doll making book someday.

-I reside in Brooklyn, NY with my husband David.
+I reside in Brooklyn, NY.
 I've moved around a bit over the past decade, having spent some time in Israel and Seattle, WA.

 12th grade.
 My mother was complaining about how it was such a "waste"